huomercidio/pv204-TreesholdSignature/README.md

 1️⃣ auto_signer.py → Single Device Auto Signer
 This script:

-Loads environment variables from .env or any .env.<id> file.
+Loads environment variables from .env or any .env.<id> file .
 Checks the configured SIGN_START and SIGN_END time window.

 If the current time is allowed, it:
 Loads the configured share (from SHARE_ID)
 Signs any pending message that it hasn't signed yet